johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-09-15-semantic-versioning-and-definitely-typed.md

 ---
-title: "Ivan Drago and Definitely Typed"
+title: "Semantic Versioning and Definitely Typed"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: [react-router, DefinitelyTyped, Ivan Drago, TypeScript, semantic versioning]
+tags: [DefinitelyTyped, semantic versioning, SemVer, TypeScript, react-router, Ivan Drago]
+image: blog/2018-09-15-ivan-drago-and-definitely-typed/i-must-break-you.jpg
 hide_table_of_contents: false
 ---
 This a tale of things that are and things that aren't.
 It's a tale of semantic versioning, the lack thereof and heartbreak.
 It's a story of terror and failing builds.
 But it has a bittersweet ending wherein our heroes learn a lesson and understand the need for compromise.
 We all come out better and wiser people.
 Hopefully there's something for everybody; let's start with an exciting opener and see where it goes...